 If you are convicted, then there may be mitigating factors that need to be brought to the court’s attention.
 These could explain your actions, and/or persuade the judge to show leniency during sentencing.
 Examples of mitigating factors include genuine remorse, mental health issues and co-operation with the police.

 If you are being investigated for coercive or controlling behaviour, contact us at Ashmans Solicitors.
 Our criminal defence lawyers can help you.
+What happens if you are falsely accused of domestic abuse?

 Call us on 0333 009 6275 for a free initial enquiry.
 We are available to take your call 24 hours a day, 7 days a week.